Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

 \begin{lemma} Let $G$ be a flat subgroup scheme of $\mc{A}$ of codimension $d$.
 Then, there exists an $\alpha \in R$ of rank $d$ such that $G\subseteq \ker \alpha$ and, for any $\alpha$ of rank $d$, $\ker \alpha$ is a flat subgroup scheme of codimension $d$. \end{lemma}

 \begin{proof} The lemma can be proved following the line of the proof of Lemma 2.5 of \cite{Hab}.
-The fact that there is an $s\in S(\C)$ whose endomorphism ring is exactly $R$ follows from Corollary 1.5 of \cite{Noot}. \end{proof}
+The fact that there is an $s\in S(\C)$ such that the endomorphism ring of $\cA_s$ is exactly $R$ follows from Corollary 1.5 of \cite{Noot}. \end{proof}

 From this lemma we can deduce that each flat subgroup scheme of $\cA$ is contained in a flat subgroup scheme of the same dimension and of the form